Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Upper bounds for fully-dynamic conflict-free colorings

-After coloring every connected component of $\bigcup \Sextr(v)$ in this manner we have a locally conflict-free coloring of~$\Sextr(v)$.
-Insertions and deletions into $S(v)$ are simply handled by updating~$\Sextr(v)$ and recoloring~$\Sextr(v)$ from scratch.
-Since at most two intervals start or stop being extreme and $|\Sextr(V)|\leq 4t-2$, we use $O(t)$ recolorings. \end{enumerate} \end{proof} When~$U$ is polynomially bounded in $n$---that is, that $U=O(n^k)$ for some constant~$k$---this gives very efficient coloring schemes.
+When~$U$ is polynomially bounded in $n$---that is, $U=O(n^k)$ for some constant~$k$---this gives very efficient coloring schemes.
 In particular, we can then get $O(\log n)$ colors with at most two recolorings using method~(i), and we can get $O(1/\eps)$ colors with $O(n^{\eps})$ recolorings (for any fixed~$\eps>0$) by setting $t=U^{\eps/k}$ in method~(ii).

 Note finally that we do not need to explicitly store the whole tree as it is enough to compute the location of any node when needed, yielding a linear space complexity.